-COVID-19 causes a range of symptoms, including headaches that can vary from person to person.
-These headaches may feel like a pulsating or stabbing sensation in the head.
-They may last a few days and go away on their own or require treatment.
+COVID-19 can cause a range of symptoms, including headaches.
+They may feel like a pulsating or a sudden, sharp stabbing sensation in the head.
+They may go away on their own or require treatment.

 Headaches are a common health complaint.
 According to the National Headache Foundation, they may also be the result of various factors, including:

 Researchers suggest that a headache is more likely to be due to COVID-19 if a person experiences fatigue and a loss of smell alongside it.

 Keep reading to learn about headaches as a COVID-19 symptom or as a side effect of a COVID-19 vaccine.

 For more advice on COVID-19 prevention and treatment, visit our coronavirus hub.

 According to the

 - skin problems